 - Take the finished product home with you, or enjoy it warm after the class

-Apple Strudel is another one of Austria’s classic cuisine favorites.
-It’s a soft, sweet pastry with delicious apple at its core.
-In this group apple strudel baking experience, you’ll learn the secrets and history of this warm Austrian favorite.
+Apple Strudel is another one of Austria’s classic cuisine favourites.
+It’s a soft, sweet pastry with delicious apple at its core, you just have to try it when you visit Vienna!
+In this group apple strudel baking experience, you’ll learn the secrets and history of this warm Austrian favourite.
 The experience is complemented with drinks and snacks throughout, and you can enjoy your finished product at the end of the class.

 - A 500-year-old market with an impressive history and great atmosphere